 Arizona's drug paraphernalia law is a broadly defined drug offense.
 In part, this means law enforcement can charge you with possession of an item that is otherwise legal if the officer believes you have used the item or intended to use the item for drug purposes.
 When items are used for the purpose of using drugs, those items are known as "drug paraphernalia."
 But just because some people use a certain object for drugs does not mean that was your intention, too.
 Likewise, if you share your house or vehicle with other people, you may not have known the drug paraphernalia was present until you came into contact with law enforcement.
 There are other scenarios, too, that can support your defense, like constitutional challenges to the charge.
 No matter the circumstances, you need an experienced, aggressive attorney to inform you of your rights, defend those rights, negotiate on your behalf, and advocate for you before a judge (and possibly a jury).

-If you are facing drug paraphernalia charges in Northern Arizona, contact a criminal defense attorney at The Law Offices of Shawn B. Hamp today to protect your rights and freedom.
+If you are facing drug paraphernalia charges in Northern Arizona, contact a criminal defense attorney at The Hamp Law Offices today to protect your rights and freedom.

 What is Drug Paraphernalia?